 |1.
 Degrees and Specializations Offered

-Master of Arts (MA), thesis and course-based routes, in French and Spanish
+Master of Arts (MA), thesis and course-based routes, with specialization in either French or Spanish

 The MA degree may be taken on a full-time or a part-time basis.